kfatehi/noapikey_amazon_rating/README.md

 ## Userscripts

-Comes with a Frys.com userscript that makes use of the API/service
+Comes with a Frys.com userscript that makes use of the API/service.

+## Install

+0. Pull the code down to a server somewhere (or locally)
+0. Start the server, using an environment variable for the port: `PORT=8087 node server.js`

-## API Usage Example
+## Usage

+The app provides two HTTP GET routes: /amazon/search/* and /amazon/rating/* each returns JSON.

+## Examples

-### Search Amazon
+### Search

   I had to add this first before I could get to the ratings data, as I decided to scrape the mobile site rather than the full site (~2 seconds